lwmqn/smartobject/README.md

         // if dInState should be read from by certain operation
         dInState: {
             read: function (cb) {
+                var hal = this.parent.hal;  // see SmartObject constructor
                 hal.digitalPin0.read(function (err, val) {
                     cb(null, val);
                 });